 - Lime wedges to garnish (optional)

 - In a wok, whisk together ingredients for the sauce over medium to high heat.
 Continue stirring until peanut butter dissolves.
-Set aside sauce.
+Carefully pour out of pan and into a dish for later use; set aside sauce.

-- “Cook” zucchini noodles and carrots in the same wok with the cooked egg and newly added oil.
-Once zucchini noodles are translucent, about 3-5 minutes, add in prepared sauce, cooked rice noodles and cooked chicken.
+- To same wok, add remaining 2 t of oil and “cook” zucchini noodles and carrots.
+Once zucchini noodles are translucent, about 3-5 minutes, add in reserved sauce, cooked rice noodles and baked chicken.
+Toss until noodles are well-coated.

 - Steam snap peas according to package directions.
 Add cooked snap peas into noodle-veggie mixture.
 Reduce to low heat.
 Cook for 2-3 minutes until everything is warm.
 Remove from heat.

-- Fold in washed bean sprouts and chopped scallions to veggie, noodle and chicken Pad Thai mixture.
+- Fold in washed bean sprouts and chopped scallions to Pad Thai mixture.

-- Top with chopped peanuts and chopped fresh cilantro (optional).
-Add salt to taste.
-Garnish with a lime wedge (optional).
+- Top with chopped peanuts and chopped fresh cilantro (optional) and garnish with a lime wedge (optional).

 - Serve warm and enjoy!